SpaceNeuroX/telegram-gifts-autoscoop/README.md

 The new gifts detector is based on the project https://github.com/arynyklas/tg_gifts_notifier.
 Everything unnecessary was removed; the logic for fetching/storing the gifts catalog and wrappers for autoscoop were kept.

+## Official bot

+An official instance hosted on our servers: **@AutoScoopSystemBot** — https://t.me/AutoScoopSystemBot

 ## Features